-- · jointly about the Chair and Vice Chair or
+- jointly about the Chair and Vice Chair or

 - the entire governing body or

-- the majority of the governing body
+- the majority of the governing body at any NCL school,

-Stage 3 will be heard by a completely independent committee panel.
+Stage 3 will be heard by a panel of at least three people: an independent panel member and at least two NCL trustees.

 A complainant may bring someone along to the panel meeting to provide support.
 This can be a relative or friend.
 Generally, we do not encourage either party to bring legal representatives to the committee meeting.
 However, there may be occasions when legal representation is appropriate.
 For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.